jay11nt/jay11nt/README.md

 ## 💫 About :
-- 👉 I’m currently working as a Java Backend Developer in **💼 Phenix Technology pvt ltd.**, working on the project **Care-connect Insurance portal, Resource management**, and i pursued my B.E. in ETC from RTM Nagpur University.
+- 👉 I’m currently working as a Java Backend Developer in **💼 Phenix Technology pvt ltd**, working on the project **Care-connect Insurance portal, Resource management**, and i pursued my B.E. in ETC from RTM Nagpur University.
 I love to solve real-time Issues in a challenging environment.

 - 🌱 I’m currently learning **Azure Deployment, Tensorflow;**